Investors fear rushed decision over Barclays top roles

-LONDON Top Barclays Plc (BARC.L) shareholders fear that regulators will rush through the appointment of a new chief of the scandal-struck bank and not take the time to search for an outsider to bring about a root-and-branch culture change.
+LONDON, July 11 Top Barclays Plc shareholders fear regulators will rush through the appointment of a new head at the scandal-struck bank, and not take the time to search for an outsider to bring about a root-and-branch culture change.

-The shareholders have expressed concern that financial regulators, eager to limit long-term damage caused by a lack of leadership at the bank, are pressing for quick appointments.
+The shareholders have expressed concern that financial regulators, keen to limit long-term damage caused by a lack of leadership at the bank, are pressing for quick appointments.

 "We feel they are going to get pushed by the regulator to make these appointments quite quickly so that would lead them to look to internal candidates," one top-10 investor said.